LaunchCodeEducation/java-web-development/src/chapters/spring-model-classes/model-binding.rst

 with a technique called **model-binding**.

 Remember how we want to be able to remove an event?
 With model binding we will know be able to make it happen.
+Model binding reduces the amount of code we need to write to create an object and it helps with validation (which we’ll explore further in a future lesson).
+Because we use the ``@ModelAttribute`` annotation, Spring Boot will create an ``Event`` object for us when it gets the ``POST`` request from ``/add``.

 How to Use Model-Binding - Video
 --------------------------------